 Here’s a sample of the things this patent covers:

 Link selling was a multi-million dollar business in those years.
-Around 2006 to 2007, Google was able to identify which links were paid and began devaluing them.
+Prior to Penguin, around 2007-2009, Google was able to identify which links were paid and began devaluing them.

-I know this because an executive from a link selling businesses told me that many of the links they sold were increasingly no longer working.
+I know this because an executive from a link selling business told me that many of the links they sold were increasingly no longer working.

 2. EDU Discount Link Building